 At the end of each quarter, the report card of a probationary student will be reviewed.
-If the student is passing all subjects at the conclusion of the previous grading period, they will be removed from academic probation.
-A student may be recommended for dismissal if they are not passing all classes after the completion of two academic quarters.
+If the student is passing all subjects at the conclusion of the previous grading period, he/she will be removed from academic probation.
+A student may be recommended for dismissal if he/she is not passing all classes after the completion of two academic quarters.